gcoupelant/dotfiles/README.md

 ### Extra

+#### WSL
+If using WSL, check the wiki page about the potential extra steps to do: https://github.com/gcoupelant/dotfiles/wiki/WSL

 #### SSH Config
 Make sure the ssh config directory exists (to prevent subsequent stow from creating a symlink instead).
 ```bash